pauldlynch/eqguide/guides/frostfell/index.md

 ---
 {% include JB/setup %}

+#Santug's Stocking (Frostfell 2006)

 It's a good idea to collect your Adventurer's Stone for fast travel via the Maguses, if you don't already have one.
 If your home city is Crescent Reach, you can start this quest by talking to Vladnelg Galvern sitting outside the upstairs bank.
+This quest series should be doable by all over level 10.

 ##[Searching for Clues](http://everquest.allakhazam.com/db/quest.html?quest=3920) - a Frostfell Goblin, home towns and Plane of Knowledge